vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere.md

 ## Tanzu Kubernetes Grid Infrastructure Networking

-Tanzu Kubernetes Grid on vSphere can be deployed on various networking stacks including
+Tanzu Kubernetes Grid on vSphere can be deployed on various networking stacks including:

 - VMware NSX-T Data Center Networking
 - vSphere Networking (VDS)

-> **Note** The scope of this document is limited to vSphere Networking.
+>**Note** The scope of this document is limited to vSphere Networking.

 ## Tanzu Kubernetes Grid on vSphere Networking with NSX Advanced Load Balancer